Is Halloween a front to sell more of a sugary GM plant?

 What is scarier?
 The ghosts and goblins that come to your door tonight trick or treating or the candy you’re handing out that likely has sugar in it that comes from a GMO plant?
 Well, some would have you believe that sugar from a GMO plant is the scariest.

 The reality is that sugar is sugar.

 All living things are made of four biomolecules: lipids (fats), carbohydrates, proteins and nucleic acids.
-The primary function of lipids (fats) is to store energy, carbohydrates (sugars, starches and fibers) provide the cell with energy, while proteins build structures and facilitate chemical reactions, and nucleic acids store info (DNA).
-We produce compound sugars for consumption primarily from living plant such as beets, cane, corn, and agava and are able to extract out only the sugar molecules of the plant.
+The primary function of lipids (fats) is to store energy, carbohydrates (sugars, starches and fibres) provide the cell with energy, while proteins build structures and facilitate chemical reactions, and nucleic acids store info (DNA).
+We produce compound sugars for consumption primarily from living plants such as beets, cane, corn, and agave and are able to extract out only the sugar molecules of the plant.
 Refined sugars contain only the biological molecules of sugar, and do not contain impurities of fats, protein, or nucleic acids.
 If you don’t have nucleic acid, you have no DNA present in compound sugars.
 Sugar is sugar!
 Therefore there is no such thing as GMO sugar, nor does sugar differ in any way, regardless of whether it comes from an organic, conventional or GMO plant.

 Don’t fear the means of production, fear the quantity!